-A. Rationale for Determining Amounts of Capitalization Grant Intended for Project and Set-Aside Funds safe drinking water efforts integral to Connecticut's multiple barrier approach to protection of public drinking water supplies and public health.
+A. Rationale for Determining Amounts of Capitalization Grant Intended for Project and Set-Aside Funds

+Section 1452 of the SDWA authorizes states to use a portion of the capitalization grant to support various drinking water programs through set-aside funds.
+The DPH has chosen to take the maximum amount allowable and expects to use these set-aside funds to promote and implement safe drinking water efforts integral to Connecticut's multiple barrier approach to protection of public drinking water supplies and public health.
 Additionally, the DPH will use these funds to foster greater appreciation of drinking water among the general public and the regulated community.
 Both of these intended uses address proactive and preventive measures endorsed by Congress in its authorization of the SDWA.